 Before representing another person or company’s product or service, read all contracts and agreements.
 Communicate any issues and confirm all agreements in writing.

 Influencers need to make sure they are not assuming liability by promoting other people’s products and services.
 Agreements are available to help you do just that.
 State and Federal disclosure laws should also be followed.
-I shared important tips about Influencer Liability in this earlier post.
+I shared important posts and tips about brand, agency and influencer liability here.

 I tell all my clients to always put everything in writing.
 Take the time and make the effort to do your due diligence before clicking and agreeing to use, promote or sell a new product or service.